juancarloscp52/Entropy/README.md

 In a similar fashion to the twitch integration, Entropy also includes the ability for YouTube streamers to connect with their YouTube Live Chat for event voting.

 It requires the creation of a Google Cloud Platform project and some configuration.
 [Click here](https://youtu.be/i2cn_IXLoFE) for a video tutorial, there's also a written guide in that video's description

+NOTICE: YouTube implements a daily limit of requests limiting the amount of time the mod can be played with YouTube integration.
+In order to increase the playable time, YouTube integration votes will be counted less often, making the vote bars look laggy.
+Usually the quota is reached after around 3 hours.

 ## Discord Integration:
 Users of a discord server can vote the next event by using the Entropy Discord integration.
 TUTORIAL: https://www.youtube.com/watch?v=waj82ownAKw
 ## Gameplay: